qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson3.md

 When you open a terminal the shell program will always be pointing to some directory, this is what we previously introduced as the "current working directory".
-On most systems this defaults to the user's home directory which is also sometimes represented with the shorthand `~`.
+On most systems, this defaults to the user's home directory which is also sometimes represented with the shorthand `~`.

-The prompt look something like this: `user@host:~`.
+The prompt looks something like this: `user@host:~`.
 If you were to use the `pwd` command the output would look something like: `/home/user/`.

 The file system tree is something that can be navigated up and down, but first